This is where all 50 states stand on reopening - KVIA

 Gov. Henry McMaster extended his previous “State of Emergency” executive order through at least April 27.

-“We want to get all these businesses going back as soon as we can,” McMaster said during Monday’s press briefing.
+“We want to get all these businesses going back as soon as we can,” McMaster said during a news conference April 13.

 “And to that end, we will be announcing before long, a plan, a rejuvenation plan, a revitalization plan in order to get our economy started again.”